Forthcoming

 • Keith Moser – The Biosemiosic Gaze of the Derridean “Wholly Other” in Yamen Manaï’s Bel Abîme

-• Phillip E. Mitchell – Blues Brothers: The Dionysian and Apollonian in Baldwin’s “Sonny’s Blues”
+• Phillip E. Mitchell – The Cup Runneth Over: Plurivocity and Ineffability in Baldwin’s “Sonny’s Blues”

 • Giulia Cervato – ‘Idols that Have Mouths but Do Not Speak’: Levinas’ Critique of Art between Platonism and Jewish Aniconism